Student Evaluation of Learning and Teaching

 The policy will be implemented and communicated throughout the institution via the following techniques.

-- Annual professional development and the use of the PRDP will support the implementation of this policy and associated documents.
+- Annual professional development and the use of the PRDP (Performance Review and Development Procedure) will support the implementation this policy and associated documents.